-Involvement can be interpreted in different ways; in the article by Shank & Beasley (1998) it was addressed as a factor in itself, but it is possible to find articles, like the one by Mahony & Moorman (1999) presented next, that used a specific factor of involvement.
+Involvement can be interpreted in different ways; in the article by Shank & Beasley (1998) it was addressed as a factor in itself, but it is possible to find articles, such as the one by Mahony & Moorman (1999) presented next, that used a specific factor of involvement.
 In this case attendance and audience levels were used as factors to measure the cognitive construct.
 Mahony & Moorman (1999) study fans’ preferences for watching their most disliked team and their favourite team, and the conditions impacting those fans.
 In the survey with 157 participants that filled in the questionnaire, they first asked about the favourite and most disliked teams, and the attitude to those teams on a 7-point Likert scale; then they asked for 2 neutral teams and answering the Psychological Commitment to Team scale.
 Second, one to three weeks after the first stage the participants were asked about their favourite, disliked and neutral team, how likely they would be to watch each team on a 7-point Likert scale, and how likely they would be to watch their most disliked team on 2 different scenarios also measured on a 7-point Likert scale; in total they use approximately 7 items.
 This article uses a very simple way of comparing fans’ cognitive construct using attendance and audience levels with a relatively small sample.
 The simplistic way that compares the reactions towards a favourite team and a disliked one permits one to see clearly the effect of such a like or dislike for a team on attitude in general and attendance or audience in particular; this simplicity was used as guideline in the design of the tool used for this study.
 In addition, attendance and audience levels were also used for measuring the cognitive construct, like in this article.

-In previous articles presented some researchers used the loyalty factor to measure the affective construct, but it is possible to find papers like the one by Biscaia et al. (2013), which used the same loyalty factor to measure the cognitive construct.
+In previous articles presented some researchers used the loyalty factor to measure the affective construct, but it is possible to find papers such as the one by Biscaia et al. (2013), which used the same loyalty factor to measure the cognitive construct.
 In the study about the relationship between loyalty and sponsorship they conduct a quantitative survey.
 4000 questionnaires were send randomly to supporters; out of these, 1834 were usable.
 The questionnaire consisted of 13 items measuring team loyalty, attitude (5 items), commitment to the team (2 items), behavioural intentions (3 items) and behavioural constructs (3 items); sponsorship awareness was measured via the attitude toward the sponsors (3 items) and purchase intentions (4 items), all with a 7-point Likert scale; 20 items were used in total.
 This is a large-scale study with many participants that focuses on one specific relationship, the one between loyalty and sponsorship.
 In the process of measuring the loyalty factor, different aspects of it were addressed.
-From this came the basic idea of how to conduct the measurement for this thesis; specifically regarding the choice of how to measure the loyalty factor, items like commitment, behavioural intentions and purchase intentions were applied based on the last article presented.
+From this came the basic idea of how to conduct the measurement for this thesis; specifically regarding the choice of how to measure the loyalty factor, items such as commitment, behavioural intentions and purchase intentions were applied based on the last article presented.